ofiwg/libfabric/man/fi_getinfo.3.md

   be set when applicable.
 See `fi_cq`(3) for details on which completion flags are valid when this mode bit is enabled.

+*FI_RESTRICTED_COMP*
+: This bit indicates that the application will only share completion queues and counters among endpoints, transmit contexts, and receive contexts that have the same set of capability flags.

 # ADDRESSING FORMATS

 Multiple fabric interfaces take as input either a source or